 1/4-1/2 inch slice organic fresh turmeric root

 I like to have blended foods almost daily.
-I use the Original Plantfusion which cuts down on lectins through sprouted ingredients, has glutamine for muscle and gut health, and is free of many allergens.
+Use your favorite protein powder, one that has glutamine for muscle and gut health, and is free of many allergens.
 (See my Fibromyalgia Supplements page for a discussion as to why I only recommend this brand)

 I mix in low glycemic fruit such as green apple, flax meal, greens for cleansing chlorophyll, etc. When blending, always start with less liquid or water, then add more after blending, to avoid it becoming frothy which can affect digestion.

 Be sure to get enough protein if going vegetarian, as protein is so very essential to fibromyalgia nutrition and to the healing of one's body.
 Just be sure to follow the essential guidelines on the Nutrition Tips page for the best time to ingest protein as well as the optimal time for 'rest inducing' whole food carbohydrates.